awsdocs/amazon-athena-user-guide/doc_source/glue-upgrade.md

 ## Step 2 \- Update Customer\-Managed/Inline Policies Associated with Athena Users<a name="upgrade-step2"></a>

 If you have customer\-managed or inline IAM policies associated with Athena users, you need to update the policy or policies to allow actions that AWS Glue requires\.
-If you use the managed policy, they are automatically updated\.
+If you use the Athena managed policy, no action is required\.
 The AWS Glue policy actions to allow are listed in the example policy below\.
 For the full policy statement, see [IAM Policies for User Access](managed-policies.md)\.

 ```
 {